jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 33: July 8th, 2017

+**Today's Progress**: Coded for 105 minutes with Nick from Armadillos.
+Worked on Simon Game.

+**Thoughts**: I learn a lot working with other people because everyone has their own knowledge, style and experience that they bring to the table.

 ### Day 32: July 7th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Wiki Viewer is basically done :D